1. Learn to describe melodies in terms of scale degrees. (i.e. 3- 2- 1- 2- 3... is the start to "Mary Had a Little Lamb")

 This book works with any instrument!

-The goal of this Interactive E-Book is to provide a tool to help players start seeing how melodies and chords interact, which has literally opened up the world of music for me!
-From the time that I first started seeing these interactions, by practicing these tunes in the most common keys (G Major, A Major, C Major, D Major, and E Major), it has made learning new songs faster and faster, and it has made my fingers "fall" on the right note infinitely more often.
-Though these songs may seem overly simple at first glance, the melodies and chords in these songs form the basis of nearly all Western music.
+The goal of this Interactive E-Book is to provide a tool to help players start seeing how melodies and chords relate to each other, which has literally opened up the world of music for me!
+From the time that I first started seeing these interactions, by practicing these tunes in the most common keys (G Major, A Major, C Major, D Major, and E Major), it has made learning new songs faster and faster, and it has made my fingers "fall" on the right noteway more often.
+Though these songs may seem overly simple at first glance, the melodies and chords in these songs form the basis of nearly ALL Western music.
 Get the chords and melodies down for these songs, in different keys, and I think you'll be amazed at all of the cool ideas start opening up for you in all sorts of songs you play!